We have two washing machines and a tumble dryer on the unit. We would ask you supply your own washing powder / liquid for your use.

 We ask that the following activities not be undertaken under any circumstances:

 - The use of recording or photography facilities on your mobile.

 - The downloading of inappropriate / illegal images.

-There is a coin operated telephone available for your use.
 In addition, ward staff will exercise judgment in allowing service users to use ward office phones when needing to communicate with relatives and other services such as community staff, probation officers etc.

 Should you refuse to agree to and be guided by the above; the care team will need to decide if you can continue to retain your phone.
 Visitors to the unit are asked to switch off mobiles when entering the ward and keep them out of sight whilst on the ward.